homanchou/xr/book/5-Scene-Systems-Snapshot.md

 }
 ```

-This file creates initializes a `config` variable.
-When other typescript files import this file they'll get access to the `config` and can read or write to it.
-This this is typescript we cannot add new properties at will.
+This file creates initializes and exports a `config` variable.
+When other typescript files import this file they'll get access to the same `config` and can read or write to it.
+Since we are using a stripc type and not a regular javascript object we cannot add arbitrary new properties at will.
 Anytime we feel the urge to add a new property we'll need to add it to the Config type.
 That may be a chore but the benefit is that we have types and intellisense will help remind us what common shared variables are available.